ekhadley/deepgrid/README.md

 on outliers, but they didn't help much.

 ## PPO-Clip
-Proximal Policy Optimization algorithms are motivated by the question: how can i reuse old experience?
+Proximal Policy Optimization algorithms are offline.
+They ask: how can I reuse old experience?
 The problem with training on experience that was generated with a previous version of the policy net is that it suggests updates for the policy's weights which may not actually increase the expected rewards for the current policy.
 The way PPO (and its parent, TRPO) address this is to remember, for each transition